philipcwhite/Monitoring/README.md

 ## Updates

+09/17/2018 - Lots of updates today.
+I updated the collector.
+It now will run as a Windows service with configuration files.

 09/17/2018 - Added search functionality.
 Search now returns matching hostnames.
 Also added in login_required.

 09/17/2018 - Cleaned up some code.
 Finished web templates for Events and Devices.